delevoye977/ClipBotByDelevoye977/README.md

 How to use:
 -----------------
-First of all put your token in *ClipBot.java*.
+First of all put your bot token in *ClipBot.java*.

 Then change the parameter NUMBER_OF_SECONDS_TO_RECORD in the *AudioStorage.java*.